Armed Forces Claims

 Call 0345 872 6666

-If you’re a member of the armed forces or army reserves and you’ve been injured as a result of an incident, either in the UK or overseas, that wasn’t your fault, you are entitled to make a personal injury claim.
+If you’re a current or former member of the armed forces or reserves and you’ve been injured as a result of an incident that wasn’t your fault, either in the UK or overseas, you’re entitled to make a personal injury claim.

 Like any other employer, the Ministry of Defence (MOD) owes a duty of care to all service personnel.
-Since 1987, military staff have been able to make a claim for personal injury if the MOD has failed in this duty of care, or to provide you with appropriate training, equipment and a safe place of work.
+Since 1987, military personnel have been able to make a claim for personal injury if the MOD has failed to provide you with appropriate training, equipment and a safe place of work, or otherwise neglected its duty of care to you.

-At JMW, our specialist team has many years of experience working with members of the military and military reserves to ensure that they get the compensation they deserve after an accident and we can help you too, if you or a loved one has been injured.
+At JMW, our specialist team of military claims solicitors has many years of experience supporting members of the military and y reserves to ensure that they get the compensation they deserve after an accident.
+We can help you, too, if you or a loved one have been injured.

 Speak to our team today.
 If you are unsure whether you are eligible to make a claim, we are here to answer any questions you may have.
 Call us on 0345 872 6666 or, if you would prefer us to call you, complete our online enquiry form.